Moths of North Carolina

 Habitats: Local populations are restricted to sites with greenbrier (Smilax spp.), particularly species that inhabit moist to mesic forests or forest edge habitats.

-Larval Host Plants: Proleucoptera smilaciella is monophagous on greenbriers.
-Documented host plants include Cat Greenbrier (Smilax glauca), Smooth Carrion-flower (S. herbacea), Downy Carrion-flower (S. pulverulenta), and Common Greenbrier (S. rotundifolia).
-As of 2023, we have records from all of these host species, as well as Laurel Greenbrier (S. laurifolia). - View
+Larval Host Plants: Proleucoptera smilaciella specializes on greenbriers.
+Documented host plants include Cat Greenbrier (Smilax glauca), Smooth Carrion-flower (S. herbacea), Downy Carrion-flower (S. pulverulenta), and Common Greenbrier (S. rotundifolia) (Eiseman, 2024).
+In North Carolina, we have records from all of these host species, as well as Laurel Greenbrier (S. laurifolia). - View

 Observation Methods: The adults are attracted to lights, and the large leaf mines with communal larvae are easy to spot on the upper surfaces on greenbrier leaves.